 Mr Rogan believes one of the group's main priorities is to provide clearer communications on the use and management of water for the environment.

-The EWAG provides advice to the OEH on the management of water from a number of sources, including:
+The EWAG provides advice to Department of Planning and Environment (DPE) on the management of water from a number of sources, including:

 - the Environmental Water Allowance (EWA) made available under the Macquarie and Cudgegong Regulated Rivers Water Source 2016